nchaudhary1/NeerajPortfolio/index.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

-**Project Objective:** Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropiate measures which finally will result in bike utilization.
+**Project Objective:** Predicting the survival of passenger on the basis of their age, gender, socio-economic class etc during the sinking of Titanic.

 **Quantifiable result:** We could predict whether or not the passenger survived the sinking of the Titanic.[**79.89%** accuracy](https://github.com/nchaudhary1/titanic/blob/main/Untitled52.ipynb).